-This study assessed students' academic achievement in the Economics qualifying examination in SSS II in Kano State, Nigeria.
-The findings revealed that the performance of students in the Economics qualifying examination is a little below average as measured by the mean scores of the students in their academic performance.
-Even though students' performances are higher than the hypothetical pass mark of 40% it is still below the credit level (50%) required for admission into higher institutions of learning in Nigeria.
-This result is in agreement with that of Amuda, Ali, and Durkwa (2016), whose findings revealed that students perform higher than hypothetical pass marks on secondary school Economics tests (WAEC & NECO).
+This study assessed the student's academic achievement in the economics qualifying examination in senior secondary schools in Kano State, Nigeria.
+The findings revealed that the performance of students in the economics qualifying examination is a little below average as measured by the mean scores of the students in their academic performance in the economics qualifying examination.
+Even though the student's performance is higher than the hypothetical pass mark of 40%, it is still below the credit level (50%) required for admission into higher institutions of learning in Nigeria.
+This result is in agreement with that of Amuda, Ali, and Durkwa (2016), whose findings revealed that students perform higher than hypothetical pass marks on secondary school economics tests (WAEC and NECO).

-The analysis based on gender differences revealed that the males had a higher mean score compared to females in their academic achievement in Economics.
-This indicates that males performed better than females in Economics.
-Thus, hypothesis 1, which stated that no significant gender difference in students' academic performance in Economics, is rejected.
-This finding is consistent with that of Amuda et al. (2016), who found that males outperformed female students in introductory economics.
+The analysis based on gender differences revealed that the males had a higher mean score compared to females in their academic achievement in economics.
+This indicates that males performed better than females in economics.
+Thus, hypothesis 1, which stated that no significant gender difference in students' academic performance in economics, is rejected.
+This finding is consistent with that of Amuda et al. (2016), who found males outperformed female students in introductory economics.

-On whether the nature of school influences performance in Economics examination, the result showed that the Economics performance of students from day schools and that of boarding schools is higher and almost the same.
-This result is possible since Economics has been made a compulsory requirement or prerequisite for admission into higher institutions of learning to study business, management and social sciences-related courses in Nigeria, and hence the students have been monitored by their parents and guardians, highly motivated with extra lessons and exposed to good study habits.
-Perhaps parental guidance which day school students enjoy motivate them to study hard; similarly, coaching and other extra lessons that boarding students receive help them to develop a favourable attitude towards Economics which manifests their high performance (Uzunboylu et al., 2022).
+On whether the nature of school influences performance in the economics examination, the result showed that, the economics performance of students from day schools and that of boarding schools is higher and almost the same.
+This result is possible since economics has been made a compulsory requirement or pre-requisite for admission into higher institutions of learning to study business, management and social sciences-related courses in Nigeria; hence, the students have been monitored by their parents and guardians, highly motivated with extra lessons and exposed to good study habits.
+Perhaps parental guidance day enjoy motivates them to study hard, similarly, couching and another extra lesson that boarding students receive help them to develop a favourable attitude towards economics which has manifested in their high performance (Cakmak & Uzunboylu, 2018; Sarac & Daglioglu Yazici, 2018).